 Why use these custom looks?

-Because Fujifilm typically keeps their stock film simulations fairly safe for the standard consumer, but with just a little push you can get some really incredible and unique looks out of them.
+Because Fujifilm typically keeps their stock film simulations fairly safe for the standard consumer, but with just a little push you can get some incredible and unique looks out of them.

 The only downside is that you have to live in JPG land.
 Fujifilm would really have something special here if they would just give us a better base file to work with using these looks.
 A TIFF or a HEIC.
 But for now, this is still fun.